FredrikBorgstrom/svg_image_provider/README.md

 [developing packages and plugins](https://flutter.dev/to/develop-packages).
 -->

-A simple Dart package that provides an `ImageProvider` for Flutter that can load SVG images.
+Creates an `ImageProvider` from an SVG asset with proper scaling of the underlying vector graphics.

 ## Features